 Views and Concluding Observations of United Nations Treaty Bodies

 Saint Lucia is party to very few human rights treaties.
-In particular, it has not adhered to the 1966 Covenant on Civil and Political Rights (ICCPR) or the 1984 Convention against Torture.
+In particular, it is only a signatory to the 1966 Covenant on Civil and Political Rights (ICCPR) and has not adhered to the 1984 Convention against Torture.
 As a party to the 1992 Convention on the Rights of the Child, it last came before the Committee on the Rights of the Child in 2014.
 In its Concluding Observations, however, the Committee did not address police use of force against children.

 Saint Lucia is not a state party to the 1969 Inter-American Convention on Human Rights.